JAGMWPT123/typoServer/README.md

 - push the repo and go to your glitch.com account
 - on glitch make a new project and import this repo from your github to glitch
 - on glitch open the terminal of you project and run npm install
+- then npm start and your server is live
+- okay on the project page click on share and a window will pop-up copy the live site url
+-